jet/equinox/README.md

 <a name="changing-access-strategy"></a>
 ### Changing Access / Representation strategies in `Equinox.CosmosStore` - what happens?

-> Does Equinox adapt the stream if we start writing with `Equinox.CosmosStore.AccessStrategy.RollingState` and change to `Snapshotted` for instance?
+> Does Equinox adapt the stream if we start writing with `Equinox.Cosmos.AccessStrategy.RollingState` and change to `Snapshotted` for instance?
 It could take the last RollingState writing and make the first snapshot ?

 > what about the opposite?
 It deletes all events and start writing `RollingState` ?